Mirco Cuello: Professional boxing career

 Cuello made his professional debut against Akihiro Nakamura on 7 November 2020.
 He won the fight by a first-round knockout.
 Cuello next met the winless Jayvonne O'Neal on 12 December 2020.
 He once again won the fight by a first-round knockout.
 Cuello faced the undefeated Franco Facundo Huanque on 20 February 2021.
 He won the fight by a fourth-round knockout.

 For his fourth professional appearance, Cuello was booked to face the 22-fight veteran Hector Rolando Gusman on 27 March 2021.
 He won the fight by a first-round knockout.
 Cuello faced another undefeated opponent, Jorge Almanza, on 13 November 2021.
 He won the fight by a second-round technical knockout.
 In his final fight of the year, Cuello overcame Sergio Armando Villalobos by unanimous decision, the first decision victory of his professional career.

 Cuello faced the 21–4 Leonardo Padilla for the vacant WBA International featherweight title on 23 June 2022.
 He won the fight by a second-round technical knockout.
 Three months later, on 3 September 2022, Cuello faced the undefeated Michel Da Silva for the vacant South American featherweight title.
 He won the fight by a first-round technical knockout.

 Cuello made his first WBA International featherweight title defense against the undefeated Leivy Frias on 21 January 2023.
 He retained the title by a first-round technical knockout.

+On 30 March 2024, Cuello faced Sulaiman Segawa in an 8-round featherweight bout at the T-Mobile Arena in Las Vegas, Nevada.
+Cuello won the fight by unanimous decision.

+Cuello is scheduled to face Christian Olivo Barreda on February 1, 2025 at T-Mobile Arena in Las Vegas, Nevada.
+Cuello won the fight by bodyshot TKO in the 10th round.